 The Honors Program at Elmira College embodies the conviction that the traditions of inquiry and knowledge historically identified with the liberal arts and sciences make up the core of a college education and the foundation of a productive and meaningful life.
 While the College is committed to a strong general education for all students regardless of their major or chosen career, the Honors Program builds upon that commitment through an immersion in the “practical liberal arts” in which exploration of the liberal arts and sciences is geared toward nurturing civically engaged scholars and professionals.
 Students who display extraordinary academic abilities, a high degree of motivation, and wide-ranging intellectual and cultural curiosity are invited to join a community of faculty, staff and peers in an integrated program of specially designed courses and co-curricular learning experiences.

-Honors program students gain special access to academic and social events including opportunities to meet with visiting artists and scholars, field trips, and receptions held at the President's Home.
+Honors program students gain special access to academic and social events including opportunities to meet with visiting artists and scholars, field trips, and receptions.
 Honors program students also enjoy priority status for course registration and the opportunity to live in honors housing.
 Special recognition will be offered at commencement and on students’ transcripts.

 In addition to remaining in good disciplinary standing with the College, honors students are expected to complete at least 30 credits of coursework each academic year and maintain a cumulative GPA of 3.50 or higher.
 Those with cumulative GPAs between 3.00 and 3.49 are considered to be on a probationary status, while those earning below a 3.00 or receiving a grade below a C- in any course are automatically removed from the honors program.

-Students must complete a minimum of three (3) honors electives (a 4 or 6 credit course counts as a single elective) in order to meet program requirements.
+Students must complete a minimum of three (3) honors electives in order to meet program requirements.
 A selection of electives is offered each term.
 Students will have the full four years to complete their three required honors elective courses and are welcome to take more than the required minimum.

 All interested students must be accepted for admission to the College and must submit an honors program application and a reference letter from a classroom instructor who is familiar with their academic work.
 Admission to the program is highly competitive.